Martinus117/TimeDrawingRobot/README.md

 - LEDs to confirm Status etc.

 The sketches are done with Fusion360 as CAD System
-A lot of the mechanics and parts I chosed because I had those parts.
+A lot of the mechanics and parts I had chosen because I had those parts.
 The TimeDrawingRobo could be realized in many other ways